CRIPAC-DIG/CF-FEND/README.md

 pip install -r requirements.txt
 ```

+## Data

+Our dataset can be downloaded by this [link](https://drive.google.com/file/d/1rzIecFRwNQuc6nzVD8IyVLUlT-Obxjgc/view?usp=sharing).
+Place it in the same directory as counterfactual_inference.

 ## Usage

 You can run the bash scripts in the directory (run) to train and test models (MAC/bert) on Snopes (sens) or PolitiFact (pomt) Dataset.